dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/dec-sl-updates.md

 ## Bug fixes
 - The dbt Semantic Layer integration with Tableau now supports queries that resolve to a "NOT IN" clause (for example: using "exclude" in the filtering user interface).
 Previously it wasn’t supported.
-- The dbt Semantic Layer can support `BIGINT` with over 18 digits.
+- The dbt Semantic Layer can support `BIGINT` with precision greater than 18.
 Previously it would return an error.
 - We fixed a memory leak that would amount in intermittent errors when querying our JDBC API.

 ## Improvements